 CLAIMS FOR FAULTY GOODS & DAMAGE IN TRANSIT Your order will be carefully inspected and packed before despatch and will be insured in transit if you so request (at additional cost to you).
 You must inspect your consignment for visible damage before you sign for receipt.
 If goods are damaged in transit the Customer must retain all packaging and notify both us and the Courier immediately.
 We will re-supply any product which is not delivered as per your order or order confirmation (whichever is applicable).
 At our discretion we may request you to repack securely goods that are faulty, damaged in transit or incorrectly supplied for shipment back to us at our expense.
 If so requested, this is a condition of re- supply.
 No claim in respect of goods damaged in transit will be entertained if a carrier has been given a receipt signed without comment or objection by the Buyer or his agent.
 In no circumstances whatever shall the Seller be liable for consequential losses whether suffered by the Buyer and/or any third party.

-RETURNS As some goods are specially made to your order, they cannot generally be accepted for return.
-In any case returns will only be accepted by prior arrangement with the Supplier and subject to a handling fee.
-The cost of return freight is the Customer's responsibility.
-In respect of the supply of goods in New Zealand , all goods delivered may be returned to the Seller provided that: the return is effected within 30 days of delivery; and • the goods are returned in mint condition; and • the buyer provides invoice numbers relating to the purchase; and • the Seller's Customer Services approves written permission for the return of the goods.
-The full price of the goods will be refunded to the Buyer where goods are returned in accordance with the conditions specified above.
+RETURNS As all goods are specially made to your order, they cannot generally be accepted for return, and only where ESP Ltd is shown to be wholly at fault.
+No returns or claims will be accepted after 7 days of receipt of the purchase.
+In any case returns will only be accepted by prior arrangement with the Supplier.
+In respect of the supply of goods in New Zealand , all goods delivered may be returned to the Seller provided that: the return is effected within 7 days of delivery; and • the goods are returned in mint condition; and • the buyer provides invoice numbers relating to the purchase; and • the Seller's Customer Services approves written permission for the return of the goods.

 RISK The risk in the goods shall pass to the Buyer upon delivery, however: The Buyer shall be obliged to insure the goods from the time of delivery to the Buyer and, pending payment in full, insure the goods in the name of the Seller and Buyer for their respective interests.
 Generally this will only apply to account holders; however, it will always apply to any person or entity that has outstanding monies owed to ESP Ltd.